chlee-tabin/mtsa-tutorial/README.md

 title: "MTSA tutorial"
 author: "ChangHee Lee"
 date: "12/13/2017"
+updated: "7/27/2020" by Dongwon Lee
 output: html_document
 ---

 # Background

-I have tried out MTSA (MPRA Tag Sequence Analysis) Tool, which I hope the author will make it available in pre-print pretty soon (early next year?).
+I have tried out MTSA (MPRA Tag Sequence Analysis) Tool.
 The runnable code can be found in [github page](https://github.com/Dongwon-Lee/mtsa).
 As of current, the repository does not contain a step-by-step explanation how to run the code but a straightforward bundle of script where you could modify on.
 To further ease potential tryouts, I have assembled this document for whoever might be interested in running it (I personally have runned it and found some issues with my dataset, hope you might have better luck).

 ## Utility of MTSA

-Before the step-by-step, to illustrate the utility of this algorithm by two figures I received from the author:
+Before the step-by-step, to illustrate the utility of this algorithm by two figures:

 ![Figure 1.
 Correlation of expression score between two randomly picked barcodes of a given CRE](figure1.png)